Sriganeshkavali/Python_MiniProject/README.md

 ## Sun Cycle Lookup
 A lightweight web application built with Flask that allows users to determine accurate astronomical data for any location on Earth.
 By entering latitude and longitude coordinates, users receive real-time data regarding the sun's cycle.

+## ISS Overhead Tracker & Alert System
+A dynamic web application built with Flask that bridges real-time space data with personal notifications.
+The app tracks the live location of the International Space Station (ISS) and alerts users via email if the station is passing directly overhead (within ±10 degrees of latitude/longitude).